Viva la Mexico: Plot

 A band of masked robbers hijacks Thomas Durant's payroll train, though a guard shoots one of them in the shoulder.
 The wounded bandit takes off his mask as he flees to reveal it is Cullen Bohannon.
 Later, Hawkins (Ryan Robbins), leader of the robbers, gives him his cut of the stolen money.
 Cullen insists they save their money to start a Confederate colony in Mexico, but Hawkins thinks the men should celebrate their victory and rob more trains.
 Doc Whitehead (Grainger Hines), an old friend of Cullen's, extracts a bullet fragment from Cullen's shoulder and apologizes for involving him in the gang.
 The train robbers later drink at a trading post, where a pair of former Union soldiers provoke Cullen into a fight after their comments about Southerners.

 At the railway office, Lily tells Durant that railroad construction has been slow and complains about the foreman.
 Elam (Common) informs Durant that the payroll train was robbed again.
 Outside, Durant speaks with the Swede (Christopher Heyerdahl), who is tending his wagon.
-The Swede offers to help restore order in town, but Durant thinks he should continue his new jobs as undertaker and custodian, having been tarred and feathered by the citizens of Hell on Wheels when he was in charge of security.
+The Swede offers to help restore order in the town, but Durant thinks he should continue his new jobs as undertaker and custodian, having been tarred and feathered by the citizens of Hell on Wheels when he was in charge of security.

 Nell (April Telek) finds one of the prostitutes murdered in bed, and a crowd watches silently as the Swede loads the body onto his wagon.
 Durant tells Lily about the murdered woman, a first for Hell on Wheels, and Lily insists they find and punish the killer, but Durant doesn't care, as she was a whore.
 Lily later gives the Swede money to ensure the dead woman receives a proper burial.